Baoding: Transport

 Baoding has good connections to other cities, being located on one of the main routes in and out of Beijing.

+Road

 The Jingshi Expressway connects the two cities, and Baoding is also the western terminus of the Baojin Expressway linking Baoding with Tianjin, which is one out of two nearest ports (Huanghua is the other one).

+Rail

 The Jingguang Railway provides frequent services to Beijing West railway station.
 On 30 December 2012, a new Baoding station was opened, while the old train station was closed for passengers.
-Baoding East railway station lies 9.5 kmto the east on the Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway.
+Baoding East railway station lies 9.5 km to the east on the Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway.
 On October 1, 2018, the east square of Baoding Railway Station was officially put into use, and the east station building of the railway station was also opened at the same time.

 Military

 Baoding is headquarters of the 38th Mechanized Group Army of the People's Liberation Army, one of the three group armies that comprise the Beijing Military Region responsible for defending the PRC capital.